mianguyen/Emotional-Support-Conversation/README.md

 ## Data

+The corpus file is `ESConv.json`.
 We have collected **more** conversations with more topics.
 ESConv now contians 1,410 conversations with 10 topic problems.

-You can run `python process.py` to process the data, and the processed results will be fed into the latter experiments.

 ## Model Implementation

+We provide two versions of model implementation:

+- `codes` is the version that we used in the original experiments
-The model implementation is integrated by  [@chujiezheng](https://github.com/chujiezheng) in the repo [chujiezheng/UniModel (github.com)](https://github.com/chujiezheng/UniModel).
+- `codes_zcj` is the version reproduced by  [@chujiezheng](https://github.com/chujiezheng) based on the repo [chujiezheng/UniModel (github.com)](https://github.com/chujiezheng/UniModel)

-## Bug

-If you reproduce our experiments, you may find that the calculated ppl is a bit higher than the results reported in our paper.
-That is because we mistook the average of ppl of utterances as the final result, which should instead be calculated by averaging the tokens in all the test corpus.